 Watch videos of local artists discuss how they have conquered challenges in their practice with these simple steps.

 Umbrella Music is pleased to announce the full schedule and lineups for the 2014 EUROPEAN JAZZ MEETS CHICAGO, co-presented by Umbrella Music and seven different European consulates and cultural organizations.

 What does it mean to look up to someone?
 To respect, learn and grown?
 A mentorship is a relationship based partnership.
-When someone with a particular skill-set, knowledge or trait can help teach and guide another individual to possess the same abilities a unique relationship is built.
 At The Arts of Life, an alternative day program for people with and without disabilities, artist-mentors play a big part in the community.

 When my daughter was born, I remembered words I had forgotten: sunqu, wawa, uripachallay.

 Get serious about art, gardening, and the perfect bowl for fish soup.

 Through the support of a local media mentor and an online community of educators from almost one hundred countries, Chicago Public Schools educators have the ability to learn from others, share their knowledge and post student projects for feedback.

 So you’ve written your cover letter that gets you noticed, now it’s time to make sure your resumé is just as polished – and makes you memorable.
 The key here is to make the recipient’s job easy.